Getting Eiffel Tower tickets is easy! Follow my guide to find the way that best suits you.

 It’s now finally time to go up the tower – but the minute you get there, you face the harsh truth: the line to get Eiffel Tower tickets is almost as long as the height of the tower.
 It looks like you’ll be standing there for two hours at least.
 You are ready to give up and settle to take photos of it from a distance.

 Don’t give up though!
-There are ways to get Tour Eiffel tickets without having to wait in line for hours and I promise you will love every moment of your visit.
+There are ways to get Eiffel Tower tickets without having to wait in line for hours and I promise you will love every moment of your visit.

 In this post, I will tell you how to get tickets to the Eiffel Tower so that you don’t have to wait in line for hours.
 But first, let me provide some information on what you can expect when visiting the Eiffel Tower.